 submitted by Kytherian Religious Consciousness on 15.02.2007

-The main Monastery building from the entrance facing the South East.
+The main Monastery building from the rear, across the fountain, facing the South.

 Greek Orthodox Monastery of Panagia Gorgoepikoos,